Pinterest can be the number one traffic source for your site, but there are a few secrets to using Pinterest to increase your blog traffic.

 I then go into my main explore feed and pin three to five pins.
 Then I look at other Pinterest users I follow and pin some of their content.
 I then go to some of my group boards and repin content from there.

-I also use strategies from Ready Set Blog for Traffic by the amazing Elna Cain and Pinteresting Strategies by Carly from Mommy on Purpose.
+I use strategies from Ready Set Blog for Traffic by the amazing Elna Cain and Pinteresting Strategies by Carly from Mommy on Purpose every single day.
 Both are a great investment for your blog.

 How to use Tailwind